The Imagination Library is a literacy program to help military families build connections through reading together.

 Who can register

 Families with babies born to serving regular force members and class B/C reservists at CFB Esquimalt are eligible to register.
-Please note that there are registration deadlines each January for babies born in the previous year.
+Please note that you must register your child one year from the date of birth.
 Registration is limited to one child per family.

 How to register